nickmcintyre/proceso/README.md

 # proceso
-> A Python package for creative coding on the web.
+> A Python package for creative coding on the web

 proceso provides a Pythonic interface to the [p5.js](https://p5js.org) library.
 The package is designed for [Pyodide](https://pyodide.org)-based environments including [PyScript](https://pyscript.net) and (soonish) [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/).
 Similar to [py5](https://py5coding.org), proceso's goal is to integrate p5.js into the Python ecosystem with thoughtful choices about how to do so in the browser.